Walls Have Ears

 Walls Have Ears is a Sonic Youth bootleg live recording from 1985.
-It was released on 2x12" vinyl in 1986 without the consent of the band.
+It was released on 2×12″ vinyl in 1986 without the consent of the band.

+The album was officially released on February 9, 2024, via Goofin' Records.

 Content

-Tracks 1-7 were recorded live on October 30, 1985 in London.
-Track 8 was recorded live on November 8, 1985 at Brighton Beach in Brighton.
-Tracks 9-17 were recorded live April 28, 1985 in London.
+Tracks 1–7 were recorded live on October 30, 1985, in London.
+Track 8 was recorded live on November 8, 1985, at Brighton Beach in Brighton.
+Tracks 9–17 were recorded live on April 28, 1985, in London.

 The April tracks were recorded with members Thurston Moore, Lee Ranaldo, Kim Gordon and Bob Bert.
 The remainder featured new drummer Steve Shelley replacing Bert.